laytzehwu/poc-angular-svg/README.md

 ## Basic of SVG

-There are some built in tags allow us to draft shapes and their connections:
+There are some built in tags allow us to draft shapes and their connections.
+Please see my [Basic SVG].

+[Basic SVG]: (doc/basic-shapes-connections.html)